Uni Links

 There are two kinds of links in iOS: “Universal Links” and “Custom URL schemes”.

-• Universal Links only work with https scheme and require a specified host,
+scheme and require a specified host,

-entitlements and a hosted file – apple-app-site-association.
-Check the Guide
+entitlements and a hosted file –apple-app-site-association

-• Custom URL schemes can have… any custom scheme and there is no host
+links below. - Custom URL schemes can have… any custom scheme and there is no host

 specificity, nor entitlements or a hosted file.
 The downside is that any app